 Hobby Lobby Knobs

-I found these mercury glass Hobby Lobby knobs and I knew I had to have them .
+I found these mercury glass decorative knobs from Hobby Lobby and I knew I had to have them .
 So girly and absolutely perfect for my project!
 But, there was just a slight problem…

 The hole in the drawer was a lot larger than then the screw.
 Which means that the nut that holds the screw in place on the inside of the drawer would slip into the hole.
 This created a problem.
 The way I see it, I had two options here.